Holmes and Rahe Stress Scale

 A parent going to prison can also play a major role.
 Note that the list indicates a prison sentence of over a year.
 That likely has to do with the major change to home life.
 For shorter sentences, it’s more like a parent having left for a business trip.

 If it turns out there’s an increased risk of stress, it’s a good idea to do something about it.
 That’s not always easy though.
-Still, becoming aware of stress factors is an important first step to eliminate further stress.
+Still, becoming aware of it’s factors is an important first step to eliminate these.

 Events like a move or imminent retirement are usually unavoidable.
 Situations like arguments causing problems, however, can be mitigated through training, for instance.